mzmine/mzmine_documentation/docs/module_docs/id_ion_networking/metacorr/metacorr.md

 # metaCorrelate feature grouping

 :material-menu-open: **Feature list methods → Feature grouping → Correlation grouping (metaCorrelate)**

-This module groups features based on various properties:
+This module groups features that likely originate from the same compound across a feature list.
+Grouping is based on co-elution in retention time combined with optional correlation filters:

-- Retention time
+- Retention time co-elution
-- Feature shape Pearson correlation (optional: Only apply if at least 5 data points)
+- Feature shape Pearson correlation across scans within a sample _(optional)_
-- Feature height correlation
+- Feature height (intensity) correlation across samples _(optional)_

+Grouped features are linked in the feature list and can subsequently be used by [Ion Identity Networking](../iin/iin.md) and molecular networking workflows.

 <!-- markdown-link-check-disable -->
 ## Recommended citations